 What the Delay Means for Marketers

 Set the release-date drama aside and one point matters for your strategy.
-The model that decides how brands appear in Google’s AI answers is live today, and a more capable one is weeks away.
+The model that decides how brands appear in Google’s AI answers is live today, and a more capable one is reportedly days away.
 Waiting changes nothing useful.

 A few things follow from that.